Associate Professor of Chemistry and Sustainability & Environmental Studies;

 - Smithson, P.C.
 1978.
 Exposure of bobwhite quail and cottontail rabbits to aerially applied methyl parathion and toxaphene.
 M.S.
 Thesis, N.C.
 State Univ.
 Dept. Zool., Raleigh.
 55 pp.

-2002 to present- Assisntat Professor, Environmental Chemistry.
-Berea College, joint appointment in Department of Chemistry and the Sustainability and Environmental Studies Program.
+2002 to present- Assistant Professor, Environmental Chemistry.
+Berea College, joint appointment in Department of Chemistry and the Sustainability and Environmental Studies Department.
 Teaching, research and course development for basic and applied chemistry, agricultural science, sustainable agriculture.

 1993 to 2001- Senior Soil Scientist/Laboratory Manager.
 Int’l.
 Centre for Research in Agroforestry, Nairobi, Kenya (ICRAF).
 Conducted soil quality/fertility research on nutrients and organic matter under agroforestry management systems.
 Managed headquarters laboratory for worldwide agroforestry research.
 Training and supervision of staff, MS and PhD students and research fellows.
 Conducted and advised on agroforestry research in Kenya, Malawi, Zambia, Tanzania.